ADU Investment

 Construction and Design

 The Garcia family wanted a high quality design but also were hoping to minimize the cost of the design process as well as cut down on the time a custom design would take.
-After researching a variety of options including hiring an architect for a custom designed ADU, purchasing a prefab ADU, or going with a pre-designed ADU plan set, they decided that starting with the pre-designed plans but then customizing their prefered plan to fit their needs was the best approach - balancing cost and quality.
+After researching a variety of options including hiring an architect for a custom designed ADU, purchasing a prefab ADU, or going with a pre-designed ADU plan set, they decided that starting with the pre-designed plans but then customizing their preferred plan to fit their needs was the best approach - balancing cost and quality.

-They worked closely with our team of professionals to adapt one of the modern ADU plans for sale.
-The unit was designed to be a comfortable, fully functional living space complete with a kitchen, bathroom, and large bedroom that offered great views to the backyard garden.
-The thoughtful ADU design was focused on barrier free living and aging-in-place perfect for their parents to move into and age gracefully.
 Although it was designed for elderly residents, the high-quality design will enable the ADU to be a desirable living space for potential renters in the future.
 This gives the new backyard ADU the flexibility for immediate needs and long term financial return on the investment.

 Return on Investment